kit-high/keyrehack/README.md

 # keyrehack
-Keyrehack enables you to change key denifition for windows.
-This is implemented by pure go.
+Keyrehack enables you to change key denifitions for Windows.
+This is implemented in pure go, and directly calls win32 api.

+## Feature
+(Coming soon...)

-# Future
+## Future
-(Preparing...)
+(Coming soon...)